Skip to main content

 Tried: Swap the bit assignments so that em-space maps to 1 and regular space maps to 0, then decode the result.

-Reversing the bit mapping produces a garbled sequence of non-printable bytes rather than readable ASCII.
-The correct assignment must be determined by inspecting which byte sequence appears more frequently (the dominant character is typically 0) or by trying both assignments and checking which produces a valid ASCII string.
-Without confirming the mapping against actual output, the decoded bytes will be wrong.
+Reversing the bit mapping gives a garbled sequence of non-printable bytes rather than readable ASCII.
+Work out the right assignment by checking which byte sequence appears more often, since the dominant character is usually 0, or just try both and see which produces valid ASCII.
+Without confirming against real output, the decoded bytes will be wrong.

 Tried: Use the SNOW steganography tool (stegsnow) to decode the file, since SNOW is a known whitespace steganography tool.

-SNOW encodes data using only trailing tabs and spaces at the end of lines, and it requires a specific file format with newlines.
-This challenge encodes data using Unicode em-space versus regular space throughout the body of the file, which is a different scheme entirely.
-Running stegsnow on this file produces no output or an error because the encoding format does not match what SNOW expects.
+SNOW encodes data using only trailing tabs and spaces at the ends of lines, and it needs a file format with newlines.
+This challenge encodes with Unicode em-space versus regular space throughout the body of the file, an entirely different scheme.
+Run stegsnow on it and you get nothing or an error, because the format is not what SNOW expects.

 Learn more